2023 Best Value Allied Health Services Associate Degree Schools in Ohio

 Read full report on Allied Health & Medical Assisting Services at James A Rhodes State College

 You’ll join some of the best and brightest minds around you if you attend Sinclair Community College.
 The school came in at #2 on this year’s Best Value Allied Health Services Associate Degree Schools in Ohio list.
-Sinclair Community College is a fairly large public school located in the medium-sized city of Dayton.
+Sinclair Community College is a fairly large public school located in the midsize city of Dayton.

-Cincinnati State undergraduate students pay an average of $5,040 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Cincinnati State are $5,040 a year.
 The average amount in student loans that medical assisting majors at Cincinnati State take out while working on their Associate Degree is $21,777.

 The average tuition and fees for an in-state undergraduate at WSCC are $4,008 a year.
 After completing their Associate Degree, medical assisting graduates from WSCC carry an average student debtload of $17,919.